Stark2248/Graduation-Survey/README.md

 # Graduation-Survey
-A Website to give garduation survey online for Silicon Institute of Technology With its admin part
+A Website to give garduation survey online for Silicon Institute of Technology with its admin part

 # Requirement